Khawaraoji: Geography

 Khawaraoji is a village located in the Dausa district of Rajasthan, India.
-It is known for its beauty and the old kingdom of Rao Rajputs.
+It is known for its beauty and the old kingdom of Chauhans.
 It is located around 26 km from Dausa.

 The village is surrounded by the Aravali hills on one side, and the rest is covered by Khawaraoji Fort.
 It is known for the red stone which is used in the architecture.
 Two forts are located in Khawaraoji Village; one on top of the hill and another in the foothills.

 Khawaraoji is located near the Golden Tourism triangle of India (Delhi, Jaipur, Agra).
 The nearest airport is the Jaipur Airport with a travel distance of 86.6 km.

-Hapawas, Paparda is nearest village to Khawaraoji.
+Hapawas and Paparda are nearest village to Khawaraoji.

+Demographics

+According to the 2011 census, Khawaraoji has a population of 7,373.
+The overall literacy rate of the village is 58.01% with male literacy of 72.07% and female literacy of 42.69%.
+Sex Ratio of Khawaraoji village is 908 which is lower than Rajasthan state average of 928.